YanJiangJerry/YanJiang.github.io/_pages/about.md

 姜彦 /`Jerry/

-I am currently a PhD student at <a href="https://www.uq.edu.au" target="_blank"> The University of Queensland (UQ)</a>, where I did my Bachelor in computer science and Master of data science in UQ supervised by <a href="http://staff.itee.uq.edu.au/huang/" target="_blank"> Professor Helen Huang</a> and graduated at 16 Dec 2023.
+I am currently a PhD student at <a href="https://www.uq.edu.au" target="_blank"> The University of Queensland (UQ)</a>, where I did my Bachelor of computer science and Master of data science degrees in UQ supervised by <a href="http://staff.itee.uq.edu.au/huang/" target="_blank"> Professor Helen Huang</a> and graduated at 16 Dec 2023.

-My research focuses on graph neural networks (GNN), information retrieval (IR) and natural language processing (NLP).
+My research focuses on graph neural networks (GNNs) and natural language processing (NLP).

 Best Wishes!